jokokko/marten.analyzers/README.md

 For rules, see https://jokokko.github.io/marten.analyzers/.

-Remarks: With one existing analyzer to identify Select N+1 issues, I created this package to aid me in code reviews.
+Remarks: The current analyzers exist to identify Select N+1 candidates to aid myself in code reviews.

 ![Warning on a SELECT N+1 issue candidate](assets/selectn1sample.png)